our Case

 Chancey v.
 Illinois State Board of Elections

-The U.S. Supreme Court has said that “the First Amendment stands against … restrictions distinguishing among different speakers, allowing speech by some but not others.”
-But two new Illinois campaign finance laws place restrictions on only certain Americans in specific races.
-These restrictions are illegal.
+Case Background: The U.S. Supreme Court said that “the First Amendment stands against… restrictions distinguishing among different speakers, allowing speech by some but not others.”
+But two Illinois campaign finance laws placed illegal restrictions on only certain Americans in specific races.

-In the last year, Illinois has enacted two bills that restrict contributions only in judicial campaigns by, among other things, prohibiting out-of-state donations to candidates and placing arbitrary limits on contributions to independent expenditure committees.
+In 2021 and 2022, Illinois enacted two bills that restricted contributions only in judicial campaigns by, among other things, prohibiting out-of-state donations to candidates and placing arbitrary limits on contributions to independent expenditure committees.

-Matt Chancey, a former Illinois resident, Fair Courts America, and Restoration PAC wish to speak through their contributions in upcoming Illinois judicial elections.
-Illinois’ limits on their ability to support judicial candidates violates their free speech rights provided by the First Amendment of the U.S. Constitution.
-They have filed a federal lawsuit with representation from attorneys at the Liberty Justice Center, a national, nonprofit law firm dedicated to protecting Americans’ constitutional rights.
+Matt Chancey, a former Illinois resident, as well as Fair Courts America, and Restoration PAC, wished to speak through their contributions in what was at the time, the upcoming Illinois judicial elections.
+Illinois’ limits on their ability to support judicial candidates violated their free speech rights provided by the First Amendment of the U.S. Constitution.
+They filed a federal lawsuit with representation from attorneys at the Liberty Justice Center.

 Jeffrey Schwab